timepatience/Edu-DETR/README.md

 - training and inference code
 - model configuration files
-- data preparation scripts
 - evaluation scripts
-- pretrained model weights
+- pretrained model weights, if permitted by the review and privacy requirements
 - visualization tools
-- usage instructions for reproducing the reported results
+- usage instructions for reproducing the model architecture and evaluation pipeline

 ## Citation